ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_baudrate_2.md

-Baud Rate determines serial communication speed between a controller and DYNAMIXEL.
+The Baud Rate(8) determines serial communication speed between a controller and DYNAMIXEL.

 {% if page.product_group=='xl330' %}